MrBadinger/Minority_Report/README.md

 # Visualizations
 1. Tableau Story
 2. Tableau Heat Map
-3. Leaflet.js Cluster Group Map
+3. Leaflet.js Cluster Group Map<br>
 a.
 Loads Data from the GeoIncident.json file created by the csv_geojson.py app.<br>
 b.
 Loads Minneapolis neighborhood shape data from the Minneapolis_Neighborhoods.geojson file which was downloaded from opendata.minneapolismn.gov.<br>
 c.
 Creates a ClusterGroup of the incident markers<br>